 So how can educational institutions better protect themselves against looming cyber threats?

 Circadence is here to help.
-Our immersive, gamified cyber learning platform, Project Ares, can help ensure that your cyber team is ready to defend against malicious attacks, and our inCyt product (coming soon!) will keep everyone else in your organization up to snuff on cyber defense and offense.
+Cybersecurity in the education sector is more important than ever, and our immersive, gamified cyber learning platform, Project Ares, can help ensure that your cyber team is ready to defend against malicious attacks.
+Our inCyt product (coming soon!) will keep everyone else in your organization up to snuff on cyber defense and offense.
 We pair gamification with prolonged learning methods to make learning and retaining cyber security tactics simple and fun for all.
 Don’t let your institution and students be next in line for a breach–think inCyt, and Project Ares when you think cyber security for the education sector!

 If you’re still looking for more information on education and cyber security, check out these handy references: